kishu-10/kishu-10/README.md

 - Available for Freelancing

-- Also learning JavaScript, TypeScript, ReactJS and NodeJS
+- Also learning JavaScript, TypeScript, React.js and Node.js

 - Reach me through <a href = "mailto: mhrznkishu.10@gmail.com">mhrznkishu.10@gmail.com</a>